dedis/distributed-tcp-ping/README.md

 # Distributed TCP Ping

-A simple networked tool to measure the latency between each pair of machines.
+A simple networked tool to measure the latency between each pair of machines, on top of TCP stack.
 Works in a distributed environment with arbitrary number of machines.

 ## How to run